Pokémon Air Is A Rubber Pikachu Folks Can Ride

 This isn’t a video game, but rather, a rideable rubber Pikachu toy.
 Say hello to Pokémon Air.

 According to the official site, while Pokémon Air is listed as age three and up, it claims that even adults can ride the rubber Pikachu.
-Pokémon Air can hold up to 100 kilograms (220 pounds), so not all adults, but it does come with a six-month warranty!
+Pokémon Air can hold up to 100 kilograms, so not all adults, but it does come with a six-month warranty!

 For grown-ups who might not want to ride a rubber Pikachu, Pokémon Air can be used as a pillow or an armrest of sorts.